ROS2 + DDS: A Field Guide to Interoperability

 When using the Connext RMW layer under ROS2, you may have noticed that all of the ROS2 “rt/*” topics are reported during discovery to have the same data type:

-This type definition is inserted by the ROS2 rmw_connext_cpp layer to represent a serialization of the topic data, even though the topic data is unchanged.
+This type of definition is inserted by the ROS2 rmw_connext_cpp layer to represent a serialization of the topic data, even though the topic data is unchanged.
 When a connection is attempted with a DDS topic using the original data type -- a QoS mismatch will occur, preventing a connection.

 The easiest solution is to suppress this typecode announcement from the ROS2 participants.
 This can be done by adding a USER_QOS_PROFILES.xml file to the directory used to launch the ROS2 participants.
 This file contains QoS settings to suppress type code and type object sharing, such as: